joes0451/ADB_Util/ReadMe.txt

 Release notes:

-    ADB_Util 1.2.0:
-        Improved logcat.
-Now uses 'brief' option for more compact output and allow highlighting to work on newer devices.

     ADB_Util 1.2.2:
         It will now figure out the paths for 'Camera' and 'Screenshots'.
         Improved navigation.
 If the file path ends with 'emulated' it will add '/0'